 Check out our article on getting rid of mealybugs here

 Scales are soft-bodied pests that suck up plant sap.
 Whenever you notice the leaves turning yellow, or stems dying, check for scale infestation.

 How to Control: Use an insecticidal soap or neem oil to destroy these insects.
 Also, try dabbing these insects with a cotton swab soaked in alcohol.
 You can also use your fingernails to pull them off gently.

 How to Control: Make a DIY pepper spray by mixing two hot peppers, one bulb of garlic, and one onion in a quart of water and allow the solution to sit for 1-2 hours.
 Then, strain and spray it on the affected areas.
-You can also trap the insects using sticky blue tape and trim any damaged, affected plant parts.
+You can trap the insects using sticky blue tape and trim damaged, affected plant parts.

 Whiteflies are winged, tiny insects with a powdery appearance.
 They damage the underside of the leaves, making them yellow.
 Be more careful with hibiscus, ivies, and poinsettias.

 How to Control: Spray the plants using a soapy mix, particularly the undersides of the leaves.
 They get suffocated under the layer of soap.

 Broad Mites are lesser-known pests, and they can cause considerable damage to the edges and tips of plants.
 You can hardly see the insect with your naked eyes, but watch out for signs like stunted growth, leaves curling, and distortion.

 How to Control: Use a miticide, horticultural oil, or insecticidal soap to spray the affected areas.
 You can dunk the plants in hot water at 105°F or 40°C for 15-20 minutes.
 Usually, it is best to dispose of the affected plant to stop spreading.